genes-and-health/TRE-documentation-v3/docs/using-the-tre/handling-files-and-folders.md

 This is only possible using `gcloud storage`.

 ## Alternative to `gcloud storage`: 2.
-Mounting the red bucket onto your local drive
+Mounting the `red` bucket onto your VM

 The `red` directory is currently available to the G&H virtual machines as read-only and lacks some user permissions.
-The ability to upload files to a specific sub-directory, moving/editing files directly inside the red bucket, and creating a new directory inside red by using the terminal requires the use of the “tricks” described in Option 1 or the use of `gcloud storage` commands.
+The ability to upload files to a specific sub-directory, moving/editing files directly inside the `red` bucket, and creating a new directory inside `red` by using a terminal requires the use of the “tricks” described in Option 1 or the use of `gcloud storage` commands.

 Currently, there is no other GCS space available as read/write.
 There are on-going discussions with the developers of TRE to make the use of buckets easier for collaboration and sharing and this will hopefully be improved in the future.
 As an alternative, you can mount a specific directory from `red` in your `home` directory.